Faster Test Results

 Waiting for imaging or lab results is a major source of anxiety for patients and their families.
 Faster test results reduce stress—and often improve health outcomes since many medical interventions are time-sensitive.

-The Vocada VoiceLink system, a new computerized messaging system, which has been described by some as “voice mail on steroids”’ uses a full suite of communications channels to ensure that urgent messages are received by physicians in a timely manner.
+The Vocada VoiceLink system, a new computerized messaging system, described by some as “voicemail on steroids”’ uses a full suite of communications channels to ensure that urgent messages are received by physicians in a timely manner.
 The patented, remote-hosted system requires no new additional outlay of hardware or software.

 Here’s an example of Vocada VoiceLink in action: